Skip to Content

 Here are some fresh-cut flower arrangements for inspiration.

-Simple, yet so elegant, this white and pastels bouquet is perfect for a country wedding, as well as a romantic diner table.
+Simple, yet so elegant, this white and pastel bouquet is perfect for a country wedding, as well as a romantic dinner table.

 So many colors!
 Know someone who loves vibrant colors?
 Gather up flowers in every color and shape and stick them into a glass vase.
 This would be perfect on an outdoor table on the back porch.